altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Hide pivs that are organized in Local & split local view in pages (Today, This Week, This Month)
-   - pivPagesLocal: [{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER}.
-   - Depends on pivMap:, orgMap:, pendingTags, displayMode and currentlyTaggingPivs
-      - If displayMode is all, show them all
-      - If not, show only entries that don't have orgMap:ID and are NOT in pendingTag
-      - But, don't hide pivs that are currentlyTaggingPivs!
-   - Update object only if there are changes
-   - Register listener to retrigger computation
-   - Feed pages

-   - Progress bar
-   - Selected grid item:
-      - make item disappear when in displayMode normal and not tagging
-      - make it red on delete mode
-   - Add show/hide button and bind to displayMode (Tom)
-   - Put/remove pivs from currentlyTaggingPivs
 - Message and icon when page is empty (You're all done here!)
 (Tom)
 - Remove localTimeHeader functionality completely

-- Delete piv mode (Tom):
-   - Local (must ask for permissions) - note: if deleting something being uploaded, defer the deletion
-   - Uploaded
+- Rename uploadService to pivService
 - Remove edit & delete buttons after cancel or when tapping anywhere else
 - When untagging a piv on the upload queue (after checking that it has no other tags yet), remove it from the upload queue
 - Handle >= 400 errors with snackbar on tagService and uploadService